cMadan/ElGateau/README.md

 			- https://github.com/Tecate/bitmap-fonts
 			- https://github.com/romeovs/creep
 			- https://github.com/MicahElliott/Orp-Font
+		+ 'clear key' that is an alias for fill with solid color of black
 	- Secondary functions
 		+ ~~Modify brightness~~
 	- ~~Package code into a Python module~~
+			- Change page info, reset, etc, from hex to dec
 			- Rename 'inputs' to parameters
 			- Update naming for icon vs display
+			- Add some additional structure/comments to the module to make it more interpretable

 	- Build some basic data logging functions
 		+ Open log file, parse subject ID with sys.argv